 The challenge is to care about and for the other’s experience, no matter how different from our own.
 Fundamentally, our responsibility to each other as family is to not become yet another force that our loved ones have to work against in order to get what they really need.
 That means that we must assume the responsibility of doing what we can to lessen their suffering and help them resolve their deepest longings.

 Our tendency as human beings is to defend ourselves, which includes our thoughts, our version of reality, and our identity—that giant, yet fragile, “I.” And yet, paradoxically, when we genuinely empathize and try to know another person’s truth, we often discover that the “I” we were defending, which had all these ideas about what should be happening, simply drops away without much ado.
 At that moment, we experience ourselves as an unconditionally loving presence.
-Without the “I” in the way, we get to feel the full force of love.
+We get to feel the full force of love.

 Setting this intention is a profound event in the lifespan of a family or a relationship.
 Try the “taking each other’s side” or “no throwing each other under the bus” challenge with those you love.
 Put a sign up on your fridge or a picture of a bus with a big “X” through it.
 No matter what’s happening in the moment, see the situation as if looking out through the other’s heart.
 Live this difficult moment through the other’s most vulnerable place—their pain, fear, or weakness—and through the child within them.
 Know that, just like you, they are trying to create happiness, find peace, and feel OK.

 One important caveat: This practice applies to healthy family dynamics only.
-It is not to be used in abusive or dysfunctional, destructive contexts.
-This practice is not an opportunity to excuse abusive behavior of any kind.
-Abuse should not be tolerated in any context.
+It isn’t to be used in abusive or dysfunctional, destructive contexts.
+This practice isn’t an opportunity to excuse abusive behavior of any kind.
+Abuse shouldn’t be tolerated in any context.